-This client is an award-winning employee communication and full service marketing agency who specialise in marketing-led HR campaigns.
+This client is an award-winning employee communication and full-service marketing agency who specialise in marketing-led HR campaigns.
 Using their background in HR communication and marketing, their team of strategists and creatives deliver creative solutions for their clients who are large enterprises in many different industries.

 To deliver the best solutions for their clients, the agency uses well-structured project folders to maintain the assets and other client information for each of their projects.
-However, these files were sitting on an out-of-support server in their offices and with a large risk of losing access to the files, as well as no way to access these files easily when out of the office.
+However, these files were sitting on an out-of-support server in their offices with a large risk of losing access to the files, and no way to access these files easily when out of the office.

 The initial engagement allowed us to review the existing structure of the folders and suggest how SharePoint and OneDrive could be used.

-	It was quickly agreed that a landing page would be wanted as a place for people to start, with the structure of sites matching the high-level structure of the file shares.
+It was quickly agreed that a landing page was needed as a place for people to start, with the structure of sites matching the high-level structure of the file shares.
 There would be a site for each of the departments, one for each client and then each client project would be a sub-site of the client – there are plenty of people who don’t like subsites in SharePoint but it works well at one level in these situations, at least until the release of SharePoint Hub Sites.

 - Create client sites – use PowerShell scripts with PnP PowerShell to create all the sites.

-	- Implement Excel file – create a file to map the current list of folders (extracted with PowerShell) to which sites they should go to and using the SharePoint Migration Tool to do the actual migration, as well as any further incremental updates.
+- Implement Excel file – create a file to map the current list of folders (extracted with PowerShell) to which sites they should go to and use the SharePoint Migration Tool to do the actual migration, as well as any further incremental updates.

 - Create scripts – create PowerShell scripts that validate the files have been migrated correctly.

 - Advise – Assist with migration queries and ongoing governance.

 - Implement site creation process – use scripts to ensure new sites maintain the same structure and theme.